Leonbergers are an old German breed. They have been in existence for over

 continually changing, unique, stimuli as young and adolescent dogs.
 Leonbergers wander and need

 appropriate 5'-6' fencing.
 Young Leos will not thrive in small yards and homes.
+They need space.

 The best description I have seen of a mature Leonberger’s temperament was written by noted

 authority and author on the breed, Guido Perosino of Italy; “ It has an outgoing temperament within